-- Pre-placement briefing sessions students are advised of the UWE tutor who will be carrying out the midway tutorial - By end of week 2 of placement the students will have liaised with their PE and made contact with their allocated UWE tutor to arrange a date for the midway tutorial (Please note that the onus is on the student to make these arrangements) - Tuesday of week 3 of placement student to e-mail learning contract to UWE tutor. - UWE tutor to review learning contract and feedback to student prior to midway tutorial.
+- Pre-placement preparation week at UWE students are advised of the UWE tutor who will be carrying out the midway tutorial - By end of week 2 of placement the students will have liaised with their PE and made contact with their allocated UWE tutor to arrange a date for the midway tutorial (Please note that the onus is on the student to make these arrangements) - Tuesday of week 3 of placement student to e-mail learning contract to UWE tutor. - UWE tutor to review learning contract and feedback to student prior to midway tutorial.
 It is reviewed for consistency with placement competencies, achievability and fairness.
 Any comments or suggestions to modify it will be communicated to both the student and the practice educator.
-The midway tutor will aim to respond within 5 working days. - Week 4, 5 or 6 of placement midway tutorial to take place over telephone, or another electronic platform.
-UWE tutors and students have been provided with agendas for the discussion in the midway tutorial that they should follow.
+The midway tutor will aim to respond within 5 working days. - Week 4, 5 or 6 of placement midway tutorial to take place over telephone, or otherwise, as outlined above.
+UWE tutors and students have been provided with updated agendas for the discussion in the midway tutorial that they should follow.